anuj12122000/Quiz_APP/README.md

 And at the end screen User's total score was displayed along with a button to restart the quiz.

-It was really fun to make this project.
+It was really fun to make this project.# Quiz_APP